Uber to hire a COO to help embattled chief Travis Kalanick

 That journey in the past few weeks has been pretty bumpy, with news reports ranging from allegations of sexual harassment to a cutthroat company culture to the resignation of a key executive.

+Uber has been working to expand beyond its start as an app-driven substitute for taxis.
+The San Francisco-based company now has a fleet of self-driving cars that it's eager to put into service, and late last year Kalanick said that it was in the beginning stages of becoming a robotics company.
+Wall Street watchers are wondering when Uber will be ready to launch an IPO.

 Last week, Bloomberg posted a video of Kalanick getting into a heated argument with an Uber driver over falling fares and low pay.
 The CEO told him: "Some people don't like to take responsibility for their own shit.
 They blame everything in their life on somebody else.
 Good luck!"
-Kalanick later apologized, saying he's needs to "grow up."
+Kalanick later apologized, saying he has to be more mature.